 As part of the Amystrong Foundation’s mission, we strive to help those children who have lost a loved one or have had a parent affected by breast cancer.
 Going through these treatments, you come to understand the emotional and financial burden that cancer carries.
 We will be granting The Marni McNichol Scholarship to a Maryland high school senior that will be attending college in the fall.
 We will release the application through our website on Januray 1st and will accept applications until April 1st.
 A committee, which will include Marni’s children, will review applications and the recipient will be announced in May.

-Please consider contributing to the scholarship fund by attending our 1st Annual Amystrong Bull & Oyster Roast on October 1, 2016 or our Golf Tournament at Compass Point Golf Course in April.
+Please consider contributing to the scholarship fund by attending our Annual Amystrong Bull & Oyster Roast each Fall or our Golf Tournament at Compass Point Golf Course each Spring.

 Marni’s spirit will continue to send smiles and sunshine through this scholarship.
 Help us spread her light.